Uninstalling

 ## Step 4: Remove agent integrations

-If you ran `sonar integrate claude` or `sonar integrate copilot`:
+If you ran `sonar integrate claude`, `sonar integrate copilot`, `sonar integrate codex`, or `sonar integrate cursor`:

-* **Project installs:** delete the SonarQube-related files inside your repo's `.claude/` or Copilot configuration directory.
+* **Project installs:** delete the SonarQube-related files inside your repo's agent configuration directory (`.claude/`, Copilot config, `.cursor/`, or Codex config).

 If you ran `sonar integrate git`: